-This Homemade Green Bean Casserole is completely made from scratch!
-With a creamy mushroom sauce, fresh green beans, and a homemade “fried” onion topping, this Green Bean Casserole recipe is truly the best!
+This delicious Homemade Green Bean Casserole is made completely from scratch!
+With a creamy mushroom sauce, fresh green beans, and a homemade "fried" onion topping, this Green Bean Casserole recipe is truly the best!

 Green Bean Casserole seems to be on most family's must make list for holidays.
 But I was never really hooked on the casserole.

 The classic recipe for Green Bean Casserole, while easy to prepare, leaves little to be desired in my book.
 It tastes overly processed and canned green beans are nowhere near as tasty as fresh green beans.
-But a Homemade Green Bean Casserole is a different story!
+But a Green Bean Casserole from scratch is a different story!

 Green Bean Casserole made from scratch is the ONLY way to go when you want to make the BEST Green Bean Casserole.
-In fact, now this recipe that used to be so so for me, is a must make side dish at my holiday gatherings!
+In fact, now this recipe that used to be so so for me is a must-make side dish at all my holiday gatherings!